 - Use of Hydrotherapy and Spa

-As a guide the above non-care costs are charged at £100 per day (or part thereof).
+As a guide the above non-care costs are charged from £125 per day (or part thereof).
 Care costs will be determined by other factors also, such as risk of falls, high level of clinical input, challenging behaviour and special communications needs.

 How fees are paid for depends on your own financial situation.
 If your assets which include money in the bank, other investments and any property are valued more that £23,250 you will be responsible for funding your own care.
 If you have less than this amount you may be eligible for financial support from the Local Authority with you paying a small contribution from your state pension.